nextcloud/documentation/developer_manual/core/theming.rst

 Theming Nextcloud
 =================
 Themes can be used to customize the look and feel of Nextcloud.
-Themes can relate to the following topics of Nextcloud:

-* Theming the web-frontend
-* Theming the desktop client

-This documentation contains only the Web-frontend adaptations so far.

-.. note:: This is an advanced way of theming Nextcloud; the Nextcloud team recommends instead the use of the **Theming** app which, when enabled, can be accessed from the Admin settings.
+.. note:: This is an advanced way of theming Nextcloud; the Nextcloud team recommends instead the use of the `theming app <../../admin_manual/configuration_server/theming.html>` which, when enabled, can be accessed from the Admin settings.

 Getting started
 ===============